nexus421/Kotlin-Extensions-Android/README.md

 **String.coverString()** -> Covers parts of this String **measureTimeMillisAndReturn { ... }** -> Executes a block and returns the time and result of this block!
 **checkAndRequestPermission(...)** -> Easy to use permission check and request if necessary

+**File Management**
+Helper-Methods to work with files trough URI for the public folders (Download, Documents) with the new MediaStore.
+More is on the way...

 *Useful functions for Calendar, Boolean, String, View, Generics, etc.*